OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 The configuration of the logging files is set up with multiple sections.
 The configuration format was developed following the guidelines provided by [the Python Software Foundation - Logging HOWTO](https://docs.python.org/2/howto/logging.html#configuring-logging).
-The logging sections and the corresping default values are described in more detail in the [File Structure](file-structure/#snodastools92snodasconfigini) section of the developer documentation.
+The logging sections and thecorrespondingdefault values are described in more detail in the [File Structure](file-structure/#snodastools92snodasconfigini) section of the developer documentation.

 ## Processing Workflow